-The perfect heated shelter for multiple outdoor cats.
-This "A" framed cat house has an unique overhang roof which helps keep your cat(s) dry and the heater will keep your cat(s) warm.
+The perfect heated cat house for multiple outdoor cats.
+This "A" framed heated outdoor cat house has an unique overhang roof which helps keep your cat(s) dry and the heater will keep your cat(s) warm.
 The multi-cat heated kitty house is made with waterproof fabric creating the ultimate resting place from the elements.
 Your cat(s) will stay cozy when outdoors and it is large enough for up to 4 kitties.

 - Perfect for multiple outdoor cats

-- Large enough for up to 4 cats
+- The heated cat house is large enough for up to 4 cats

 - Waterproof can be used outdoor or indoor